sankaryg/voicesearch/README.md

   * [Stetho][9] debug the database easily.
   * [RxJava][10] deals with MvRx and coordinates most of the work on the app.
   * [Dagger 2][11] dependency injection for sharedPreferences with application Context, provides singleton database instances.

-#### Special thanks
-A lot of the structure and ideas from this app came from [Changes](https://play.google.com/store/apps/details?id=com.saladevs.changelogclone), which is [also open source](https://github.com/GSala/Changelogs).

 [1]: https://github.com/mikepenz/Android-Iconics